-On Day 4 we explore Delhi with a tour of the historic streets and colourful markets of Old Delhi and a rickshaw ride through the lively bazaar.
+On Day 4 we explore Delhi with a tour of the historic streets and colorful markets of Old Delhi and a rickshaw ride through the lively bazaar.
 We move on to New Delhi where we visit Qutab Minar, Humayun's Tomb, India Gate, and the President's Palace.

 Today we board the early train to Agra, where we transfer to the Hilton Agra.
 We visit the vast Agra Fort before crossing the city later this afternoon for a sunset visit to the Taj Mahal, one of the Seven Wonders of the modern World.
 Our sunset visit ensures we experience the magical aura as the setting sun highlights the incredible pink and red hues of the mausoleum's stunning white marble.

 This morning we travel by coach to the city of Lucknow.
 Lucknow is now almost forgotten to the British, but, as a key city of the British Raj, wonderful colonial architecture still exists in abundance.
 We transfer to the Vivanta by Taj Hotel, where we enjoy dinner together this evening.